Urobotos/Sandworm/README.md

 - The first`CHAMBER_TMP` parameter: Sets the automatic temperature for the chamber at which the <b>Cooling / Filtration Exhaust fans</b> are activated (suitable for filaments susceptible to heat, such as PLA).
   <br>

-- The second parameter `CHAMBER_MIN_TMP` checks (during the print_start gcode routine) the temperature in the chamber and if it is lower than the desired one, postpones the print and starts heating the chamber with the bed at 100°C until the temperature in the chamber reaches the desired one (suitable especially for filaments susceptible to warping, such as ABS, PETG, etc.).
+- The second parameter `CHAMBER_MIN_TMP` checks (during the print start routine) the temperature in the chamber and if it is lower than the desired one, it pauses the print and starts heating the chamber using the bed at 100°C until the temperature in the chamber reaches the desired value (especially suitable for filaments prone to warping, such as ABS, PETG, etc.).

 <b>Where to find these parameters in PrusaSlicer: </b><br>
-- <b>For Cooling / Filtering:</b> `Filament profile --> Temperature --> Chamber --> Nominal: YOUR_VALUE °C`
+- <b>For automatic Cooling / Filtering of the Chamber:</b> `Filament profile --> Temperature --> Chamber --> Nominal: YOUR_VALUE °C`
-- <b>For preheat the Chamber on print start:</b> `Filament profile --> Temperature --> Chamber --> Minimum: YOUR_VALUE °C` <br>
+- <b>To preheat the Chamber when printing start:</b> `Filament profile --> Temperature --> Chamber --> Minimum: YOUR_VALUE °C` <br>

 *(You can set different values ​​for different Filaments, or completely disable temperature automation for a selected Filament).*